Seen in 2012; thestatue of Jackie Robinson and Pee Wee Reese is at the right | |

 In October 2012,Hurricane Sandy hit Brooklyn and caused extensive damage to the ballpark, including the front office, clubhouses, and team store.
 The entire playing surface, previously a natural grass field, had to be replaced with synthetic FieldTurf before the 2013 season.

 The park's original name was part of anaming rights deal withKeySpan Energy, a utility company whose primary holding is the former Brooklyn Union Gas, until 2020.
-However, in 2007, KeySpan was acquired byUnited Kingdom-basedNational Grid plc, who retired the KeySpan name.
-On January 29, 2010, the Cyclones announced that they had ended the deal with National Grid, because the KeySpan name no longer existed.
+However, in 2007, KeySpan was acquired byUnited Kingdom-basedNational Grid plc, which retired the KeySpan name.
+On January 29, 2010, the Cyclones announced that they had ended the deal with National Grid because the KeySpan name no longer existed.
 On February 4, 2010, it was announced that theMunicipal Credit Union, the city's largest credit union, signed an agreement for the ballpark to be called MCU Park in an eleven-year naming rights deal.[6][7]

 In 2021, MCU did not renew the naming rights deal.Maimonides Medical Center became the new sponsor.[8][9]